browserengineering/book/book/embeds.md

             child = FrameAccessibilityNode(child_node)
 ```

-Hit testing now has to become recursive:
+Hit testing now has to become recursive, so that
+`FrameAccessibilityNode` can adjust for the iframe location:

 ``` {.python}
 class AccessibilityNode: